 Smoking is bad for you anyway, and drinking is not that much better.
 As for coffee – do Starbucks really deserve 10 times more than the cost of making yourself a coffee?

-Not only will these suggestions save you money, but it will also make you healthier!
+Not only will cutting back on these daily expenses save you money, but it will also make you healthier!
 Giving up smoking and then drinking has quite literally save me thousands over the years (now 5 years without a single drink).
 I wish I'd done it sooner!

 5. Cook more at home

 If you are looking for ways to save money, and have a healthier diet, then one of the best things you can do is to cook dinner more at home.

 Cooking your own meals will help you save a ton of money for your next trip.
 Taking your own lunch to work instead of buying it will also save you a heap.